reimagined/resolve/packages/resolve-redux/README.md

     * `error`

   * #### `subscribeTopicRequest`
-    Request subscription to topic.
-It takes the object with the following required arguments:
+    Request subscription to a topic.
+The function takes one argument, which is an object with the following keys:
     * `topicName`
     * `topicId`

   * #### `subscribeTopicSuccess`
-    Acknowledge subscription to topic.
-It takes the object with the following required arguments:
+    Acknowledge subscription to a topic.
+The function takes one argument, which is an object with the following keys:
     * `topicName`
     * `topicId`

   * #### `subscribeTopicFailure`
-    Refuse subscription to topic.
-It takes the object with the following required arguments:
+    Refuse subscription to a topic.
+The function takes one argument, which is an object with the following keys:
     * `topicName`
     * `topicId`
     * `error`

   * #### `unsubscribeTopicRequest`
-    Request unsubscription from topic.
-It takes the object with the following required arguments:
+    Request unsubscription from a topic.
+The function takes one argument, which is an object with the following keys:
     * `topicName`
     * `topicId`

   * #### `unsubscribeTopicSuccess`
-    Acknowledge unsubscription from topic.
-It takes the object with the following required arguments:
+    Acknowledge unsubscription from a topic.
+The function takes one argument, which is an object with the following keys:
     * `topicName`
     * `topicId`

   * #### `unsubscribeTopicFailure`
-    Refuse unsubscription from topic.
-It takes the object with the following required arguments:
+    Refuse unsubscription from a topic.
+The function takes one argument, which is an object with the following keys:
     * `topicName`
     * `topicId`
     * `error`

   * #### `connectViewModel`
-    Start watching view model by parameters.
-It takes the object with the following required arguments:
+    Subscribe to a View Model changes.
+The function takes one argument, which is an object with the following keys:
     * `viewModelName`
     * `aggregateIds`
     * `aggregateArgs`

   * #### `disconnectViewModel`
-    Stop watching view model by parameters.
-It takes the object with the following required arguments:
+    Unsubscribe from View Model changes.
+The function takes one argument, which is an object with the following keys:
     * `viewModelName`
     * `aggregateIds`
     * `aggregateArgs`

   * #### `loadViewModelStateRequest`
-    Request fetching view model state from the server side.
-It takes the object with the following required arguments:
+    Request a View Model from the server side.
+The function takes one argument, which is an object with the following keys:
     * `viewModelName`
     * `aggregateIds`
     * `aggregateArgs`

   * #### `loadViewModelStateSuccess`
-    Acknowledge fetching view model state from the server side.
-It takes the object with the following required arguments:
+    Acknowledge fetching a View Model from the server side.
+The function takes one argument, which is an object with the following keys:
     * `viewModelName`
     * `aggregateIds`
     * `aggregateArgs`